absrp/EQgates_recurrence/README.md

 conda env create -f EQgates_environment.yml
 ```

+## Running the notebook
+The Notebook is titled "probabilities_EQgates.ipynb" and requires the environment to have been set-up and the csv file "EQgate_geometry.csv" to be in the same directory.
 All functions called in the Notebook are stored in the function_file.py script, also included in this repository.

 <!-- CONTACT -->
 ## Contact